peterjohnsonhuang/3dgic/readme.md

 pip install ./r3dg-rasterization
 ```

+## :bookmark_tabs: Todos
+We will be releasing all the following contents:
+- [x] Training and inference code for 3DGIC
+- [ ] Provide example of the Bear dataset
+- [ ] Demo for relighting

 ### Running
-We run the code in a single NVIDIA GeForce RTX 3090 GPU (24G). we already provide almost everything for the bear dataset. but if you want to retrain the 3dgs, please run
+We run the code in a single NVIDIA GeForce RTX 3090 GPU (24G). we will provide almost everything for the bear dataset so you can take a look how to put files.

+If you want to train the 3dgs model from scratch, please run
 :
 ```
 sh script/run_bear.sh